jfhector/my-to-do-list/js/BACKLOG.md

 ### Bugs

-* When an element doesn't have text.
-The span is hard to select because it has no witdh

 ### Improvements

 * If, after 1 minute, there still hasn't been a touch event, then set _registeredTouchEvents to false, and save in storage